ubc-lib-geo/openindexmap-o-matic/README.md

 - Select an available map set from the home page.
 - Click and drag on the map to move the tool.
 - Zoom in and out by clicking the plus (+) or minus (-) buttons.
 - Click on an outlined shape to see what maps are in the collection.
 Information about the maps in that area will be displayed below the map tool.
-- Click the “More Info” button to navigate to the catalogue listing for the map series.
+- Click the “Open Catalogue” button to navigate to the catalogue listing for the map series.
 - Click the “Reset Map” button to return the tool to its default state.
 - Click on each map listing to see more detail about a particular map.

 # Why Use the OpenIndexMaps Specification?